 - French

 - Global Studies

 - Hispanic Studies

 - Spanish

+- Accelerated Minor for French Speakers

+- Accelerated Minor for Spanish Speakers

 The Modern Languages Department offers several innovative options to combine a student's love of language and culture with coursework and internships leading to professional success.
-Further information about "+Plus programs" is available from the Modern Languages Department.
+Further information about +Plus programs is available from the Modern Languages Department on the +Plus program catalog page.